A History of Unity of Charlotte

 In January 1975, retired Unity minister Rev. Esther Louis, assumed the interim ministerial responsibilities.

 From March of 1975 and for the next seven years, the Church used a nearby Seventh Day Adventist Church on Sundays.
-(This lasted until the purchase of property at 3500 Sharon View Road in March 1982.
+(This lasted until the purchase of the property at 3500 Sharon View Road in March 1982.
 Pictured above.)

 Rev. Eudolene Steeves began her service with the church in April 1975.
 During this period, a “Voice of Unity” line was put into service.
 By May 1975, there were two Sunday Services.